GST Information Return

-Under the CGST act, section 150 asks specified taxpayers to furnish an Information Return.
+Under the section 150 of CGST act, asks specified taxpayers to furnish an Information Return.
 This document is not like the regular GST returns.
 It is an information statement that helps in verifying the compliance levels of registered persons through information procured from independent third-party sources.

 Who Should File The Information Return?

-The information return should be filed by any person who is a:
+The information return under GST should be filed by any person who is a:

 - Taxable entity

 - Authority of the State/Central Government responsible for collecting state/central-level taxes (SGST/CGST)

 - Banking company

 - State Electricity Board or distributor of electricity